Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{Data Pre-Processing}

 Building on the pre-processing techniques developed by \citet{Gaudet2024}, the NYSM and OKSM observations are aligned with the temporal scale of the NWP model forecast.
 To align the temporal scale of the instantaneous observations, which are recorded every five minutes, with that of an NWP model forecast, the observations taken at the top of each hour are used as the true observed atmospheric conditions during training.
 There are two exceptions to this: total precipitation is accumulated over the hour, and wind speed is averaged over the hour.
+Mesonet observations were restricted to top-of-the-hour values to align with the temporal resolution of the HRRR model output.
+While this ensures temporal consistency between predictors and targets, aiding the model in faster convergence, it may limit the representation of sub-hourly variability, particularly for rapidly evolving processes such as convective precipitation and boundary-layer transitions.

 There are 16 meteorological variables used from the NYSM as features in training the LSTMs, whereas the OKSM has 15 features used in training, all of which are listed in Table \ref{tab:combined_features}.
+It should be noted, differences in sensor configurations and available variables between NYSM and OKSM may introduce minor inconsistencies in cross-domain comparisons.
+While efforts were made to align comparable variables, these differences are acknowledged as a potential source of uncertainty in comparing the two domains in this study.